Rufus For Real

 Instructions

-• Prep the veggies.
-Peel and cut the potatoes into large chunks.
-Rough chop the carrot, celery, garlic, and mushroom.
-Dice the onion.
+• Prep the vegetables: Peel and cut the potatoes into large chunks.
+Roughly chop the carrot, celery, garlic, and mushrooms, and dice the onion.

-• Add the carrots, celery, garlic, and mushrooms to a food processor, pulsing they are uniform in shape and size.
-I like the size of the ground beef grind.
+• Pulse the veggies: Add the carrot, celery, garlic, and mushrooms to a food processor and pulse until finely chopped, about the size of ground beef.

-• Add the ground beef (or ground lamb) to the skillet with the bacon fat along with the onion and pulsed veggies.
+• Brown the beef: Add the ground beef (or lamb) to the skillet with the bacon fat, along with the onion and pulsed vegetables.
+Cook until browned.

-• While the ground beef and vegetables cook, add the potatoes to a large pot of cold water.
-Bring to a boil and cook until the potatoes are fork tender - about 15-20 minutes.
-Drain the potatoes and mash with the Boursin, cream, kosher salt, and fresh ground pepper.
-Fold in ¾ of the cooked bacon and set aside.
+• Boil the potatoes: While the beef cooks, add the potatoes to a pot of cold water.
+Bring to a boil and cook until fork-tender, about 15–20 minutes.
+Drain and mash with the Boursin, cream, salt, and pepper.
+Fold in ¾ of the bacon and set aside.

 Notes